 In combination with state funds, The Salvation Army partners with several Michigan utility companies to offer low-income assistance programs and bill credits.
-Although The Salvation Army has established relationships with the utility companies presented on this site, we are always willing and able to work with any utility company to resolve energy crisis on behalf of those in need.
+Although The Salvation Army has established relationships with the utility companies presented on this site, we are always willing and able to work with any utility company to resolve the energy crisis on behalf of those in need.

 The Salvation Army’s Energy Assistance Services (EAS) seeks to walk alongside low-income households to address energy crises.
-In this process an applicant may be offered bill payment assistance, energy company subsidy program enrollment, and case management services.
-The goal of these services is to support household financial stability and support the participant in achieving goals they have set for themselves.
+In this process, an applicant may be offered bill payment assistance, energy company subsidy program enrollment, and case management services.
+The goal of these services is to support household financial stability and support the participant in achieving the goals they have set for themselves.
 In most situations, an EAS Case Specialist will meet with an applicant one on one to determine eligibility and to assess the need or opportunity for additional supports.

 Funding for EAS is provided by a grant from the State of Michigan, partnerships with Consumers Energy, DTE Energy, and Michigan Gas Utilities as well as donations from individuals and other corporations.